Destinations

 Milos

 Milos, a volcanic gem full of local traditions.
-Milos' Plaka is a picturesque village of whitewashed houses with azure doors and pink bougainvillea.
 Milos is the most exotic island in the Aegean Sea because of its extraordinary colours and landscape and it is, without doubt, one of the most impressive in the Cyclades.
 Volcanic rocks paint the beaches red, pink and orange.
-Sarakiniko and Kleftiko beaches, with their white rock formations, emerald green waters and caves eroded by the sea, are steeped in stories of pirates.
-But they are rivalled by early Christian catacombs, an array of beaches and the multicoloured settlements of Klima, Emborios and Mandrakia, with their quaint buildings cut into the cliffs and Plaka's sunsets.
+Sarakiniko and Kleftiko beaches, with their white rock formations, emerald green waters and caves eroded by the sea, are steeped in stories of pirates — rivalled by early Christian catacombs and the multicoloured settlements of Klima, Emborios and Mandrakia.

 Tinos

 Tinos, symbol of Greece and the Cyclades.
-The Volax plateau on Tinos, with its giant granite boulders, is a unique village that has stimulated the imagination of visitors thanks to its lunar scenery.
-The wonder of Tinos isn't only the miraculous icon of the Virgin, which gave this island its fame.
-It's the wild beauty that excites you: rocks eroded by the wind, beaches with deep blue water and traditional Cycladic villages that climb up the hillsides.
+The wonder of Tinos isn’t only the miraculous icon of the Virgin, which gave this island its fame — it’s the wild beauty that excites you: rocks eroded by the wind, beaches with deep blue water and traditional Cycladic villages that climb up the hillsides.
 All around Tinos are 750 chapels and churches (Catholic and Orthodox), 600 ornate dovecotes and 34 settlements.

 Amorgos

-Amorgos, Amorgos, a sanctuary in the Aegean.
+Amorgos, a sanctuary in the Aegean.
 Humble but mesmerising, the unspoilt villages of Tholaria and Langada are the ideal place for those who seek serenity and inspiration.
-Take a boat ride from Katapola or Aigiali, the island's two ports, and sipping nightcaps of rakomelo, the homemade honeyed firewater.
+Take a boat ride from Katapola or Aigiali, the island’s two ports, and sip nightcaps of rakomelo, the homemade honeyed firewater.

 Paros

-Paros has the potential to offer whatever you desire.
-If you want to spend your days swimming, you'll find beaches large and small, secret and well-known all around Paros.
-And if you chase the wind, you'll rejoice in the world-famous kitesurfing and windsurfing sites.
+Paros has the potential to offer whatever you desire — beaches large and small, secret and well-known all around the island.
+And if you chase the wind, you’ll rejoice in the world-famous kitesurfing and windsurfing sites.

 Naxos

-Naxos, is the largest island in the Cyclades, Naxos.
-You'll find plenty of history, ruins from every era, an extraordinary array of landscapes, friendly locals and wonderful food in the most beautiful part of the Aegean.
-Entering the harbour of Naxos, you're greeted by the ancient Portara - the massive marble gateway identical t'o the National Geographic logo.
-Inland, you'll find isolated villages untouched by time, like Tripodes, Filoti, Halki and Apeiranthos, that invite you to explore their beauty.
-You'll find green valleys, abandoned monasteries, venerable churches and lofty buildings.
-If you're a sun worshipper, Naxos' endless stretch of gorgeous sandy beaches will keep you blissfully happy during your holiday.
+Naxos is the largest island in the Cyclades.
+You’ll find plenty of history, ruins from every era, an extraordinary array of landscapes, friendly locals and wonderful food in the most beautiful part of the Aegean.
+Entering the harbour of Naxos, you’re greeted by the ancient Portara — the massive marble gateway.
+Inland, you’ll find isolated villages untouched by time, like Tripodes, Filoti, Halki and Apeiranthos, that invite you to explore their beauty.

 Sifnos

-Sifnos offers a wide array of beaches, from Panagia Chryssopigi, where you can dive from rocky ledges to more organised swimming at Kamares, Platys Gialos and Vathy.
-For those who prefer to avoid crowds, there is Fykiada, accessible on foot, and if you rent a yacht or have your own boat the island has multiple small, secluded natural bays.
+Sifnos offers a wide array of beaches, from Panagia Chryssopigi, where you can dive from rocky ledges, to more organised swimming at Kamares, Platys Gialos and Vathy.
 The town of Artemon is defined by its beautiful neoclassical homes and well-tended narrow streets, and the surrounding villages stand out for their whitewashed courtyards, deep-coloured bougainvillea and finely crafted terracotta chimney tops.